Home » Tools » Accessories » The Best Wood Glue Scrapers for Large and Small Jobs

 See on Amazon: Warner 2-inch Carbide

-When it comes to quickly removing glue from wood panels a large, comfortable handle and knob for down pressure is the go-to.
+When quickly removing glue from wood panels, a large, comfortable handle, and knob for down pressure is the go-to.

 Key features: